 Employer-Employee Relationships

-The employer can be held accountable for an employee’s negligent actions.
-This is referred to as respondeat superior law.
+The employer can be accountable for an employee’s negligent actions.
+This is referred to as respondent superior law.

 According to CACI 3700:

-• Employer is responsible for harm caused by the wrongful conduct of his employee while acting within the scope of their employment
+- The employer is responsible for harm caused by the wrongful conduct of his employee while acting within the scope of their employment.

-The employer can be held liable in case the plaintiff is able to prove the following:
+The employer can be held liable if the plaintiff is able to prove the following:

 CACI 3720 provides some guidance to what is considered “scope of employment”

-• It is reasonably related to the sort of work tasks for which the employee was hired
+- It is reasonably relatable to the sort of work tasks for which the employee hire

 Principal-Agent Relationships

 California Civil Jury Instruction 3700 provides a concise and clear explanation of the basics of vicarious liability.
 One can authorize another one to act on his behalf in transactions with third parties.
-This kind of relationship is called “agency.”
+This kind of relationship is another term, “agency.”

-The person giving the authority is called the “principal” and the person to whom the authority is grated is called the “agent.”
-A principal can be held liable for the actions of his agents, joint venture members or partners, and, in some cases, independent contractors.
+The person giving the authority, “the principal,” and the person to whom the authority is giving, “the agent.”
+A principal can be liable for the actions of his agents, joint venture members, partners, and, in some cases, independent contractors.
 The principal actor can be an individual or company.
-The liability extends to the principal for actions that are within the scope of the agent’s powers and duties to act on the behalf of the principal.
+The liability extends to the principal for actions that are within the scope of the agent’s powers and duties to act on behalf of the principal.

-Normally, any intentional tort isn’t considered to be within the scope of an agent’s duties, and a principal won’t be held accountable unless the principal clearly approved the conduct.
+Normally, any intentional tort isn’t considered to be within the scope of an agent’s duties, and a principal won’t be held accountable unless the principal clearly approves the conduct.

 Parent-Child Relationships